How to vote

 - By proxy (someone voting on your behalf)

 How you vote is up to you.
 It may depend on what you find easiest or most convenient.
 Most people vote in person at a polling station.
 However, if you are not able to go to the polling station in person on election day, you can apply to vote by post or by proxy.

 Different elections in the UK use different voting systems.

 Poll cards and polling stations

 If you’re registered to vote you will receive a poll card before the election telling you when to vote and where your polling station is.
 If you forget or lose your poll card, you can still vote – your local authority can tell you where your polling station is.
-You can find their contact details by entering your postcode on About my vote.
+You can find their contact details by entering your postcode on Your Vote Matters.